 While Distributable Earnings (Loss) excludes the impact of the unrealized non-cash current provision for credit losses, we expect to only recognize such potential credit losses in Distributable Earnings (Loss) if and when such amounts are deemed non-recoverable.
 This is generally at the time a loan is repaid, or in the case of foreclosure, when the underlying asset is sold, but non-recoverability may also be concluded if, in our determination, it is nearly certain that all amounts due will not be collected.
 The realized loss amount reflected in Distributable Earnings (Loss) will equal the difference between the cash received, or expected to be received, and the carrying value of the asset, and is reflective of our economic experience as it relates to the ultimate realization of the loan.
-During the years ended December 31, 2024, and 2023, we recorded a provision for credit losses), consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings (Loss) and \$(3.4) million, respectively, in depreciation and amortization on REO and related intangibles, which has been excluded from Distributable Earnings (Loss) consistent with other unrealized gains (Loss) consistent with other non-cash items pursuant to our existing policy for reporting Distributable Earnings (Loss) consistent with other unrealized score consistent with other unrealized gains (losses) consistent with other non-cash items pursuant to our existing policy, which has been excluded from Distributable Earnings (Loss) consistent with other unrealized gains (loss) consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings (Loss) consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings (Loss) referenced above.
+During the years ended December 31, 2024, and 2023, we recorded a provision for credit losses of \$(201.4) million and \$(104.8) million, respectively, which has been excluded from Distributable Earnings (Loss), consistent with other unrealized gains (losses) and other non-cash items pursuant to our existing policy for reporting Distributable Earnings (Loss) referenced above.
+During the years ended December 31, 2024, and 2023, we recorded \$(6.3) million and \$(3.4) million, respectively, in depreciation and amortization on REO and related intangibles, which has been excluded from Distributable Earnings (Loss) referenced above.